cqhclk/OpenGWF/README.md

 OpenGWF is a comprehensive collection for grid-based weather forecasting, encompassing a broad spectrum of numerical and deep learning-based models.
 It spans diverse forecasting tasks, ranging from global reanalysis datasets like Weatherbench to regional high-resolution nowcasting scenarios.
 OpenGWF offers a modular and extensible codebase, excelling in user-friendliness, organization, and reproducibility.
 The project is structured to bridge the gap between cutting-edge research and practical implementation.
 The repository is organized into several key components, including a unified environment setup, standardized data loaders for common weather datasets, and modular implementations of representative models.
 To ensure ease of use, we provide:
 - Unified Environment: A Conda environment file (environment.yml) that installs all necessary dependencies.
-- Standardized Data Support: Common interfaces for popular datasets such as ERA5, HRRR, and GFS.
+- Standardized Data Support: Common interfaces for popular datasets such as ERA5, Weatherbench, and CRA.
 - Model Zoo: A growing collection of state-of-the-art grid-based forecasting models with their paper links and reference implementations.
 - Reproducibility: Clear documentation and scripts to reproduce experimental results.

-We support both an organized library of PyTorch implementations and a set of Jupyter notebooks for quick exploration and visualization, making OpenGWF suitable for both researchers and practitioners.
+We support both an organized library of PyTorch implementations for quick exploration and visualization, making OpenGWF suitable for both researchers and practitioners.

 ## ⬇️ Installation
 This project provides a Conda environment configuration file (environment.yml).
 Users can easily reproduce the complete runtime environment for all grid-based weather forecasting models with the following commands: